Advisement Resources for Faculty

 - MAT 001, 002, 003 student may not take: Chemistry, Computer Processing (except CMP 100), Computer Science, EC0 207, 208, Information Technology, Mathematics (credit-level), Physics (except PHY 120)

 - Check to see what degree requirements the student has fulfilled and determine what still needs to be taken.
-Use either the degree tracker sheet (pink AA or blue AS) or the detailed Degree Evaluation Report from MyNCC.
+Use either the degree tracker sheet (pink AA or blue AS for Liberal Arts majors) or the detailed Degree Evaluation Report from MyNCC Portal.